A Yin-Yang Bomb

 - League of Legends offers a bonus 150 influence points for your first win of the day.
 Winning this sets a 22 hour countdown until it becomes available again.

 - Mass Effect:

 - The DLC Lair Of The Shadow Broker for Mass Effect 2 offers free resources (and sometimes upgrades) every day, encouraging players to go back and accumulate them.
 It can be tricked by manipulating your system clock and restarting the game.

-- Fallen London gives you ten actions at a time (twenty if you pay for a subscription), which recharge at a rate of one every eight minutes or sonote , capping at ten (or twenty).
-So it's more like Play Every Hour And A Half.
+- Fallen London gives you twenty actions at a time (forty if you pay for a subscription), which recharge at a rate of one every eight minutes or sonote , capping at twenty (or forty).
+So it's more like Play Every Three Hours.

 - MouseHunt gives out a daily bonus.
 Returning on successive days gives an increasingly better bonus on days 2-5, after which the bonus resets.
 The hunting horn (chance to catch a mouse and get gold or points) usually sounds automatically once an hour, but it will slow down significantly after 24 hours idle.